Legal aspects

 Who can I share my research data with?

 It depends on what you want to share and why.
-Are you sharing research data with a collaborator outside of your organization or depositing data in a repository?
-The purpose affects what legal checks are needed.
+Do you plan to share research data with a collaborator outside of your organization or will you deposit data in a repository?
+The legal considerations depend on your purpose for sharing the data and, generally speaking, public authorities should assess each request for disclosure of the data individually, in line with the Public Access to Information and Secrecy Act.

 A journal wants access to data supporting my publication – what should I do?

-- E-mailing documents with personal data to recipients outside the EU/EEA
+- E-mailing documents with personal data to recipients outside the EU/EEA;

-- Using a data processor based outside the EU/EEA
+- Using a data processor based outside the EU/EEA;

-- Giving non-EU/EEA users access, for example reading rights, to personal data stored in the EU/EEA
+- Giving non-EU/EEA users access, for example reading rights, to personal data stored in the EU/EEA;

 - Storing personal data in a cloud service based outside the EU/EEA.